MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 __Not for production use.
 Use with caution!__

 ## Marlin 2.0 Bugfix Branch
- Update Marlin-BugFix 20201223
+ Update Marlin-BugFix 20210109
-  - News directory by Boards (HISPEED, NANO, SKR)
   - Last fix by Marlin,
-  - Fix Feedback Users(Fan, CalDelta, Accel,...)
+  - Fix Feedback Users,
+  - 4 Mesh Locations,
+  - Functions disable but enable by menu (Runout, PowerLoss)
-  - **FIX New_Core** size reduction and build optimization,
+  - **New_Core** size reduction (Small Boot Logo) and build optimization,
-  - Some optimisation moves/accel printing, Calibration UBL, Standard Home, etc**
+  - Fix PowerLoss,
+  - Fix SDCard corrupted,
-  - No fix for "Mesh Edit".
+  - Fix for "Mesh Edit".
+  - New firmwares test for Q5(Stock and 2209)

   ## Validate:

-  - Firmware for QQS-Pro with A4988/TMC220x_Standalone/TMC220x_UART/TMC2209_UART one-wire
+  - Firmware for QQS-Pro with A4988/TMC220x_Standalone/TMC220x_UART/TMC2209_UART one-wire.

 With activate parts: ![Capabilities](../../docs/images/Marlin-QQS-Pro_Foxies.png)